FREQUENTLY ASKED QUESTIONS

 The NIHR HRC in Paediatrics and Child Health works closely with the Centre for Healthcare Equipment and Technology Adoption (CHEATA) based in Nottingham to ensure projects and medical devices are acquiring the necessary information to gain MHRA approval.

-More information about the MHRA and medical device regulations can be found in our knowledge centre.
+More information about the MHRA and medical device regulations can be found in our Knowledge Centre.